Originally posted 2015-07-14 11:10:27.

 What is the deep, rotten cancer at the core of the German psyche that makes Germans think they have a right to tell others how to run their countries?
 What is the evil in their national character?
 I wish I knew because as far as I can see we have done everything that could be done to appease them and the monster that corrupts their national soul.

 And none of it was enough.
 None of it will ever be enough.
-Germany is the enemy, the enemy of freedom and democracy.
+Germany is not a good European nation; it is, as ever, the enemy of freedom and democracy.
 It is the dark totalitarian vampire at the heart of Europe, that sucks the blood of liberty and will go on sucking it, until the continent is a dried out husk and freedom itself is dead.

 It is too late now to demand forgiveness for errors past; too late to claim that the evils once done were then, not now, and that the sins of the parents should not be visited on the children.
 It is too late now to insist, yet again, that Germans have changed, because every single living German is guilty as charged in the indictment of the monstrous behaviour of their nation.
 A nation has been destroyed in their name and with their sanction.
 Democracy has been snuffed out, because they allowed it, indeed, desired it.